 A chariot is a small two wheeled cart pulled by horses.
 The ancient Romans loved racing.
 They loved racing anything, so of course they loved chariot races.
 In the early days of Rome, young men would get into chariot races all over Rome.
 This was very dangerous, not only for the racers but also for the people who might be out walking.

-The Circus Maximus was not the only place to race chariots.
+In the beginning, the Circus Maximus was not only used to race chariots.
 Fights were held there.
 There were religious festivals and foot races and even plays.
 But under the Empire, mass entertainment became specialized.
 When the Colosseum was built for other events, the Circus Maximus became the place for chariot racing.
-It was considered a great honor and the height of chariot racing if you were able to race your chariot in the Circus Maximus, instead of one of the smaller circuses (race tracks) that were built all over the Roman Empire.
+It was considered a great honor and the height of chariot racing if you were able to race your chariot in the Circus Maximus, instead of one of the smaller circuses (racetracks) that were built all over the Roman Empire.
 Only the best raced in the Circus Maximus.
 Winners were treated like rock stars!
 But racing was very dangerous.
 Many racers died seeking glory.